Month 3, Day 7, Sunday 9:00 a.m.

 Finally, he said, “Now, put this principle into practice.
-You will start with an output on the same x-axis plane—the ground—approximately one meter away from your spell array.
-Once you’ve mastered that, you can try for longer distances, then the y-axis, then a combination of the two.
-More advanced applications will have you further increasing distance, or trying to cast with a denser substance than air between you and the target location.
+You will start with an output on the ground approximately one meter away from your spell array.
+Once you’ve mastered that, you can try for longer distances, then lifting the output vertically, and then a combination of the two.
+More advanced applications will have you further increasing distance or trying to cast with a denser substance than air between you and the target location.
 I would request that you only attempt this under my supervision until I say otherwise.
-And as a warning against your proclivity for reckless stupidity, do not attempt to do this with, say, a person or a crowd of people between you and your target.
+And, as a warning against your proclivity for reckless stupidity, do not attempt to do this with, say, a person or a crowd of people between you and your target.
 You are likely to face resistance due to the inherent magical barrier of their bodies creating an impassable obstacle.
-Also, you should be aware that most household wards will act as a shield against this, due to blocking the energy transfer.”
+Also, you should be aware that most household wards will act as a shield against this by blocking the energy transfer.”

-Sebastien’s eyes narrowed thoughtfully as she considered how one might get around such wards, but she didn’t spend much effort contemplating it, instead moving to the center of the room and crouching to draw out her own spell array with a wax crayon, which was less likely to smear catastrophically with her walking around.
+Sebastien’s eyes narrowed thoughtfully as she considered how one might get around such wards, but she didn’t spend much effort contemplating it.
+Moving to the center of the room, she crouched to draw out her own spell array with a wax crayon, which was less likely to smear catastrophically as she walked around.
 Unlike Professor Lacer, she wrote out the full Word with detailed instructions inside her spell array, taking the beast core he tossed her way as a convenient source of power.
 She left out only the anchored location parameters.

 As she palmed the Conduit Professor Lacer had lent her, attached by a chain to her pocket watch, she stilled, staring down into its crystalline depths.
-She had confirmed—Malcolm Gervin had brought the exact same forgery that she had placed in the vault to their meeting.
+Despite her excitement for the lesson, her mind wandered to her mother’s conduit.
+Malcolm Gervin had indeed brought the forgery that she had placed in the vault to their meeting.
 Either he was being disingenuous, or he had no idea that the one he had was a fake, which only confirmed her suspicions that Ennis had sold the original celerium at some point.
 The thought once more filled her with rage.
 She was almost looking forward to his trial, when he would finally see some consequences for all the harm he had done.

 Sebastien forced her mind back to the present moment.
 The magic required her focus.
 Drawing on the beast core, she first created a small ball of light within the spell array’s main Circle, both to warm up her mind and make sure she had no trouble with the spell effect itself.
 She had never drawn on a beast core for light before, after all.